massalabs/station/README.md

 To use this option with a custom IP address, you have to execute :
 `thyra-server node-server=192.168.X.X`

-### ... access a website stored on the Massa blockchain ?

-Prerequisite: Having a running thyra-server application on your machine.

-To access the website you need to go to http://localhost:8080/website?url=<address of the website>.
-For instance, to access flappy text stored on the blockchain, click the following link: http://localhost:8080/website?url=A1aMywGBgBywiL6WcbKR4ugxoBtdP9P3waBVi5e713uvj7F1DJL.

 ### ... secure HTTPS configuration ?

 Using HTTPS configuration without specifying your own certificate and key triggers a warning: `insecure HTTPS configuration`.